metalbear-co/mirrord.dev/content/pages/comparing/index.md

         url: https://marketplace.visualstudio.com/items?itemName=MetalBear.mirrord&ssr=false#review-details
         icon: vscode
         text:
-          - After trying Telepresence, Gefyra and other, I can say with confidence this is by far, a <span class="text-primary">surprise tool</span>.
-It's like magic, an out-of-the-box experience like no other.
-Bootstrapping our development cycle, dropping the use of "local-dev", comes with fine-grained configuration.
-A real gem!
+          - After trying Telepresence, Gefyra and other, I can say with confidence this is by far, a surprise tool. <span class="text-primary">It's like magic</span>, an out-of-the-box experience like no other.
+Bootstrapping our development cycle, dropping the use of "local-dev", comes with fine-grained configuration. <span class="text-primary">A real gem</span>!
     - card:
         name: IAmBabau
         url: https://www.reddit.com/r/golang/comments/y8x403/comment/it2o7vr/?utm_source=share&utm_medium=web2x&context=3